lexibank/tlopo/out/vol4/chapter7.md

 ## 19. Scorpions (Class Arachnida: Order Scorpiones)

-A substantial number of terms for scorpions have been collected, but only a single reconstruction, Proto SE Solomonic &ast;vtzrz ‘scorpion’ (not listed here) has been possible.
-In the Solomons, many terms are compounds or phrases which include the word for centipede (Gela liva-ni mala, Birao kaukau-liva, Lengo aliva-ni-yoro).
+A substantial number of terms for scorpions have been collected, but only a single reconstruction, Proto SE Solomonic _&ast;vari_ ‘scorpion’ (not listed here) has been possible.
+In the Solomons, many terms are compounds or phrases which include the word for centipede (Gela _liva-ni mala_, Birao _kaukau-liva_, Lengo _aliva-ni-ɣoro_).
 Although centipedes and scorpions belong to different zoological classes, the linking of the two creatures in this way may be due to the similar appearance of grasping pincers, and to the facts that both are capable of delivering a severe bite or sting, and both frequent the same habitat, under rocks or leaf litter.
-The scorpion is named as crab-like in Gapa- paiwa (g‘aya-gwaya ‘scorpion; idiom for one who moves slowly and fearfully on heights) (gwaya Arab (generic)’) and possibly also in Molima (dowa ‘scorpion, land crab’), although Chowning adds a question mark to her gloss.
+The scorpion is named as crab-like in Gapapaiwa (gʷaɣa-gʷaɣa ‘scorpion; idiom for one who moves slowly and fearfully on heights) (gʷaɣa ‘crab (generic)’) and possibly also in Molima (_dowa_ ‘scorpion, land crab’), although Chowning adds a question mark to her gloss.

-Figure 7.8   _Honnurus sp._, scorpion
+Figure 7.8:   _Honnurus sp._, scorpion

 <a id="s-20"></a>